colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 This fix seems easy in retrospect.
 But recall how the bug came about in the first place: the programmer had some set of event orderings in mind when writing the code, but didn't implement one corner case.
-How do we know that there isn't another race condition lurking somewhere else in the code?
+How do we know there isn't another race condition lurking somewhere else in the code?
+[4]

 The number of event orderings you need to consider in a distributed system is truly huge; it scales combinatorially with the number of nodes you're